fabioquarantini/scrollmenu/README.md

 `onScrollMenuUp` : This event is triggered on scroll down

 `onScrollMenuDown` : This event is triggered on scroll up

+`onScrollMenuTop` : This event is triggered when scroll reaches top

+`onScrollMenuBottom` : This event is triggered when scroll reaches bottom

 ##### Example:
 ```javascript